‘World class’: Trump tours section of border wall near San Diego

 President Trump boasted Wednesday about progress on his border wall during a visit to a section outside San Diego, saying he thinks he can get to 500 miles by next year, depending on “terrain conditions.”

+He said he could probably pay for the wall through tariffs on Mexico, though he didn’t want to impose one just yet.

+Democrats have complained that Mr. Trump repeatedly promised to make Mexico pay for his trademark wall, only to raid critical military projects for funding.

-The wall is 30 feet tall in some areas and 18 feet in others, he said, and is reinforced with steel rebar and concrete.
+The wall is 30 feet tall in some areas and 18 feet in others, Mr. Trump said, and is reinforced with steel rebar and concrete.

 “If you think you’re gonna cut it with a blowtorch, that doesn’t work because you hit concrete,” he said.